 22. Get some culture at McKinley Arts and Culture Center

-McKinley Arts and Culture Center, commonly referred to as the McKinley Arts Centre, is located in McKinley Park in Reno, Nevada.
+McKinley Arts and Culture Center, commonly called the McKinley Arts Center, is located in McKinley Park in Reno, Nevada.
 The center was constructed at the old McKinley school and renovated in 1999.
-It currently houses 2 offices and 2 galleries, 2 craft workshops, and a conference room and an events room available for rent.
+It currently houses two offices, two galleries, two craft workshops, a conference room, and an events room available for rent.

 23. Relax at Pyramid Lake